deezer/spleeter/paper.md

 - vocals/accompaniment separation.
 - $4$ stems separation as in SiSec [@SISEC18]  (vocals, bass, drums and other).
 - $5$ stems separation with an extra piano stem (vocals, bass, drums, piano, and other).
-It is, to the author's knowledge, the first released model to perform such a separation.
+It is, to the authors' knowledge, the first released model to perform such a separation.

 The pre-trained models are U-nets [@unet2017] and follow similar specifications as in [@deezerICASSP2019].
 The U-net is an encoder/decoder Convolutional Neural Network (CNN) architecture with skip connections.
 We used $12$-layer U-nets ($6$ layers for the encoder and $6$ for the decoder).
 A U-net is used for estimating a soft mask for each source (stem).
 Training loss is a $L_1$-norm between masked input mix spectrograms and source-target spectrograms.
 The models were trained on Deezer's internal datasets (noteworthily the Bean dataset that was used in [@deezerICASSP2019]) using Adam [@Adam].
 Training time took approximately a full week on a single GPU.
 Separation is then done from estimated source spectrograms using soft masking or multi-channel Wiener filtering.